Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 - When your dog loses interest in the treat, gives up, or becomes distracted, you IMMEDIATELY say “Yes,” open your hand and give the dog its treat.

-Reset and repeat for as many repetitions that your Golden Retriever needs to do the behavior consistently.
+Reset and repeat for as many repetitions as your Golden Retriever needs to do the behavior consistently.

 Notice how we’re moving methodically and deliberately in small steps, and we build upon previous concepts learned.
 We only advance to a slightly more complex skillset only when our dog understands the previous concept.